 The alarm stems from the United Nations’ scientific advisory board’s Intergovernmental Panel on Climate Change (IPCC) report, which officially, categorically issued a “dire” warning.
 The report is based on more than 6000 cited studies, written by 91 authors from 40 countries and pivots from the Paris agreement targets.
 It is a collective scream, never heard before from such a body.
 I’m sorely tempted to inject hyperbole and exclamation points.
 But we’re numb to such things.
 Aren’t we.
 Simply know this:

 I’ll help you cheat further – the Intelligencer piece a third of the way down is the long-form read you should choose if short on time.
 I’m not an expert.
 I just read a lot and I’m sharing what the algorithms might have buried in your news feed.
 Please do share any other links or helpful through-lines in the comments.

 That 1.5 C temperature increase goal that the scientists are trying to get everyone to agree to?
-Yeah, well, to have even a vague chance of hitting it, the whole world will have to halve emissions by the time said toddlers hit high school (2030) and be reduced to zero CO2 emissions by 2050.
+Yeah, well, to have even a vague chance of hitting it, the whole world will have to halve emissions by the time young kids today hit high school (2030), and be reduced to zero CO2 emissions by 2050.
 Alarmed?
 It gets worse.
-All the scenarios that the IPCC could come up with to limit warming to 1.5 C rely on some kind of “carbon-dioxide removal”, essentially, technologies to suck CO2 out of the air (while we cut back on the emissions).
+All the scenarios that the IPCC could come up with to limit warming to 1.5 C rely on some kind of “carbon-dioxide removal”, essentially technologies to suck CO2 out of the air (while we cut back on the emissions).
 But, shit! such technology doesn’t exist.
 And is decades from coming to fruition.

 - In just 20 years from now, at least 10 million people will be living in permanent inundation.
 That is, they’ll be under water.
 Think Rio de Janeiro, Miami, Osaka.

 - 99% of coral reefs will be dead, including the Great Barrier Reef.
 Gone.
 Forever.
 Got young kids or grandchildren.
 Think about this.